11 Different Types of Herons in Maryland

 by blinkingidiot is licensed under CC BY-ND 2.0

-The Yellow-crowned night heron is a species of heron found in Maryland and other states on the eastern coast of the United States.
+The Yellow-crowned night heron is found in Maryland and other states on the eastern coast of the United States.

 This medium-sized heron stands about 2 feet tall and has gray feathers, yellow legs and beak, and a yellow crown.
 Its wingspan can reach 3 to 4 feet in length.

-These types of herons in Maryland feed mainly on small fish, crustaceans, insects, amphibians, small reptiles, and mollusks by standing still or slowly walking around shallow water while they wait to grab their prey with their sharp bill.
+These types of herons in Maryland feed mainly on small fish, crustaceans, insects, amphibians, small reptiles, and mollusks.
+They stand still or slowly walk around shallow water while they wait to grab their prey with their sharp bills.

 During the nighttime, they can roost on trees near slow-moving wetlands used for fishing and rocky shorelines alongside rivers.